-A total of 16 commemorative stamps were issued on June 19, 1897 to mark the 60th anniversary of the Queen’s reign.
+A total of 16 commemorative stamps were issued on June 19, 1897, to mark the 60th anniversary of the Queen’s reign.
 The stamps’ shared design depicts an 18-year-old Queen Victoria in 1837 alongside a portrait of a 78-year-old Queen Victoria in 1897.
-Each of the stamps were engraved, un-watermarked and printed by the American Bank Note Company.
+Each of the stamps was engraved, un-watermarked and printed by the American Bank Note Company.

 In 1897-98, a series of eight definitive stamps were issued.
-These stamps’ designs depict a contemporary portrait of Queen Victoria with maple leafs in each of the corners.
+These stamps’ designs depict a contemporary portrait of Queen Victoria with maple leaves in each of the corners.

-The seven-cent olive-yellow stamp was printed by American Bank Note Company in Ottawa.
+The seven-cent olive-yellow stamp was printed by the American Bank Note Company in Ottawa.

-According to promotional material released by the Post Office Department in 1902, lower domestic postage prices warranted a new seven-cent stamp to prepay the combined domestic postage and registration fee as well as to replace the eight-cent stamp (SC #72) originally intended for that purpose.
+Lower domestic postage prices warranted a new seven-cent stamp to prepay the combined domestic postage and registration fee as well as to replace the eight-cent stamp (SC #72) originally intended for that purpose, according to promotional material released by the Post Office Department in 1902.